Welcome to the

 Radical increase in regulation

-Businesses are entering a new era of heightened regulation across various industries.
+Businesses are entering a new era of heightened regulation across industries.
 Governments and regulatory bodies are imposing stricter rules and standards to address sustainability concerns.
 This increased regulation necessitates that organisations proactively comply with evolving laws, staying ahead of the regulatory curve to maintain a competitive advantage and gain larger shares of rapidly emerging markets.

 New market forces